ErikFortune/fgv/libraries/ts-json/etc/ts-json.api.md

     // @internal
     protected static _getEffectiveOptions(options: IJsonEditorOptions, context?: IJsonContext): Result<IJsonEditorOptions>;
     getRefs(defaultContext?: IJsonContext): IJsonReferenceMap | undefined;
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "Editor" getVars(defaultContext?: IJsonContext): TemplateVars | undefined;
+    getVars(defaultContext?: IJsonContext): TemplateVars | undefined;
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "Editor"
-    //
     // @internal
     protected readonly _id: number;
-    // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "Editor"
-    //
     // @internal
     protected static _nextId: number;
     // Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "Editor" readonly options: IJsonEditorOptions;
 }

-// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "Editor"
-//
 // @public
 export type JsonEditorValidationRules = 'invalidPropertyName' | 'invalidPropertyValue' | 'undefinedPropertyValue';

-// Warning: (ae-unresolved-link) The @link reference could not be resolved: The package "@fgv/ts-json" does not have an export "JsonObject"
-//
 // @public
 const jsonObject: Converter<JsonObject, IJsonContext>;